spgarbet/rccola/README.md

 The document can now be knitted with `Knit -> Knit with Parameters`.
 It also works when running chunks from the console.
 Two variables are now sitting in memory `intake` and `details` with the contents of those two RedCap repositories.

+## Keyring Storage

+See the [keyring](https://github.com/r-lib/keyring) github page for details on configuring your keyring storage to use a prefered service if you desire.

+The "service" used is "rccola".
+The keyring created by this package will be whatever string you pass.
+Thus API_KEYs could be shared between reports as well via using the same keyring.
+However, since they are keyed via their variable names--if one used a single keyring for all each RedCap database would need a distinct variable name that would be consistent across projects.
+Otherwise, there would be a namespace collision and it would ask for the API_KEY each time projects were switched.